STAFF & BOARD

 Grants Operations Manager

 Lily is a writer, educator and filmmaker.
-She is an alumni of Foothills School, Balance Dance Company and Boise Contemporary Theater’s THEATER LAB program.
+She is an alumna of Foothills School, Balance Dance Company and Boise Contemporary Theater’s THEATER LAB program.
 She now teaches at BCT, helping small(er) humans make art.
 She has performed with Alley Repertory, Homegrown and Campfire Theater companies, and enjoys flexing her creative muscles both on and off the stage.
-Her first feature film (LIKE LOVE) was shot in Boise in 2018, and will premiere in 2020.
+Her first feature film (LIKE LOVE) was shot in Boise in 2018, and premiered at The Egyptian Theater in February 2020.
 She is, above all else, a writer, and can usually be found typing anxiously in a public space.

 As Boise’s Cultural Planner, Karen Bubb leads implementation of Boise’s Master Cultural Plan.
 For 19 years she was Boise’s Public Arts Manager, leading the implementation of the Percent-for-Art policy and the development of a robust public art collection.
 In 2012 she received the Governor’s Arts Award for Excellence in Arts Administration.
 She teaches Design Thinking at BSU’s Executive MBA program; is co-founder and board member of Surel’s Place, an artist-in-residence program; and Trustee of Alexa Rose Cultural and Mitchell Foundations.
 Bubb’s MPA is from BSU, and BFA from University of Oregon.
-She is also a visual artist, showing at Capitol Contemporary Gallery and participating in BOSCO.
+She is currently a BSU PhD Student in public administration and policy with a focus on cultural issues.
+She is also a visual artist.

 Jack Forem is an author, ghost-writer, and educator.
 Passionate about the unfoldment of full human potential, especially the creative and spiritual dimensions, he studied with Maharishi Mahesh Yogi in India as a young man and was trained as a teacher of Transcendental Meditation (TM).
 He served as head of the TM organization in New York, taught training courses for TM teachers in Europe, led conferences and seminars on the development of creativity, leadership, and higher states of consciousness, and wrote several books including a best-seller on TM.
 He is also on the Board of the Kagan Foundation that gives grants to teachers to further their education.